AlexanderLill/PokemonGoers-group6/README.md

 To conclude let it be said that it is most beneficial to create tests parallel to the development of a feature's functionality.
 The creation of a plethora of tests beforehand is usually impractical because the tests are frequently rendered obsolete as a result of the project evolving into a different direction.
 Also, it is not recommended to create the unit tests afterwards because treating testing as an afterthought usually leads to bad test coverage.

 # Useful npm Packages

+# Project

+Our project was to create a mobile-first website providing information for [Pokemon Go](http://example.com) players, including current sightings of pokemon on a map and predicted sightings in the near future. ... //TODO

+## Overview

+The website consists of the following basic parts which will be explained in the upcoming sections:
+* Sidebar
+* PokeMap
+* PokeDex
+* PokeDetail
+* About page
+* Imprint & Disclaimer

+## Sidebar

+## PokeMap
+* Search for Location and Pokemon
+* Map
+* Filter by Time and/or Pokemon
+* Detail sheet for Pokemon-Sighting/Prediction/Mob

+## PokeDex
+* Search
+* List of Pokemon & their rarity

+## PokeDetail
+* Name and number of Pokemon
+* Description, types, weaknesses and strengths
+* Attributes and evolution
+* Attacks
+* Sentiment analysis

+## About page

+## Imprint & Disclaimer